11 Pages

 · Respiratory monitoring

-· Under pulse rate monitoring to get result on the mental as well as physical condition of Amaya
+· Under pulse rate monitoring to get results on the mental as well as physical condition of Amaya

 · Monitor dyspepsia

-· Recovering clients needs to progressive devices in order to monitor the progress.
+· Recovering clients need to use progressive devices to monitor their progress.

 Table: Care plan